 The weather forecast is a prediction about what will happen each day in terms of precipitation and temperature.

-Wind occurs when air moves along Earth's surface.
+Wind occurs when air moves along the earth's surface.
 Wind can be a light breeze or a powerful gust.

-We can measure both the speed and direction of wind on the surface of Earth.
+We can measure both the speed and direction of wind on the surface of the earth.
 A wind vane, or weather vane, moves based on the direction of wind in the area.